Today’s burning question…what is power yoga?!?

 They can work out their own flows, speed things up for a tougher cardio session, and add in extra elements like resistance bands or ab sequences to shake the experience up for guests.
 They can also set their classes to playlists of their fave songs, which is one of the things I love best about the bulldog experience.

-Power yoga is all about doing yoga your way, which is totally in line with the bulldog spirit.
+It’s all about doing yoga your way, which is totally in line with the Bulldog spirit.
 I love that!

 Since power yoga is higher-speed and higher-intensity than so-called “regular yoga,” it can work up more of a sweat, burn more calories, and help you build strength.
-This makes it an awesome full body workout!
+This makes it an awesome yoga workout!

 “The lovechild of strength training and stretching.”